 Documentary Evidence: The CTA Provider must retain a copy of the Insurance Requirements Declaration Form and provide a copy to the Department on request.
+(Trial Deed reference: Clause 32)

 Sourcing Additional Insurance Coverage

 If the specific tasks or activities involved in an Outbound Employer Visit are excluded under the Department's policies, the CTA Provider may only conduct the Outbound Employer Visit if the CTA Provider obtains, or otherwise ensures, that appropriate insurance coverage is in place for those tasks or activities.